 Tuscany and nearby cities are a sight on their own, with imposing city walls, ancient cobbled lanes, delightful piazzas and delicious gelato corners offering a different adventure with every step.
 Head to Pisa for a memorable selfie from the top of the impressive tower, wander the Lucca historical centre, let your offspring play with kids from all around the globe in the Siena central square, or discover the allure of Tuscany’s arresting architecture by driving (or flying around on a Segway if your child is at least 6 in tall and over 90 pounds) to smaller cities and towns circling this blessed region.
 You may also arrange a private family tour to the most touristy attractions, including the Repubblica Square, Uffizi Square, the Baptistery, Giotto’s Bell Tower, and Duomo Square.

 And, while you are here, why not consider bike renting, visiting Roman and Etruscan ruins, and taking the dazzling Massaciuccoli nature walk?
 Admittedly, Tuscany can be fascinating for the entire family!
-To make things even easier for you, you may rent your Tuscany villa in a convenient location so you do not even have to use a car to go around!
+To make your stay exceptional, consider renting one of the luxury Tuscany villas in a prime location.
+This way, you won’t even need a car to explore the beautiful surroundings!